humzak711/PlagueRAT/README.md

 Built to be used as a dedicated server for large scale RAT operations, serves as a backdoor to allow RCE on<br>
 singular, or multiple targets at once<br>

+RSA-client-<br>
+RSA client to work with 4096 bit RSA key pairs compatible with PlagueRAT

 *COMING SOON*<br>
 PlagueGEN (Version 1)-<br>
 Advanced payload generator to generate payloads fully compatible with PlagueRCE<br>